- Program Profiles

 - About Us

 “I think that my favorite thing about Delaware Tech was the class sizes.
-Students actually had one-on-one conversations with their teachers, and the instructors were able to deliver personalized instruction.
+Students actually had one on one conversations with their teachers, and the instructors were able to deliver personalized instruction.
 I think that was one of the most valuable things,” she says.
 “As a result, students were able to more quickly grasp a fundamental knowledge of the energy field right from the very beginning.”

 It’s that very fundamental knowledge that she uses every day at work.
-Now, St. Clair is aiming to one day be the director of her division.